cyberrangecz/docs/docs/user-guide-basic/sandbox-agenda/pool.md

     ![delete-sb](../../img/user-guide-basic/sandbox-agenda/pool/delete-sandbox.png)

-    After the confirmation, new [cleanup request](#4-cleanup-requests) for a given sandbox instance will be created.
+    After the confirmation, a new [cleanup request](#4-cleanup-requests) for a given sandbox instance will be created.

     !!! info
         Only unlocked sandboxes can be deleted.